hyosung11/Launch-School/Courses/journal.md

 16:29 Back from PT.

 21:34 We watched the rest of The Goblet of Fire for movie night and I'm cranking away at Small Problems > Easy 6.
 Reversing an array in place still gives me a little trouble.

+22:05 Through Easy 6 for a third time.
+I'll do List Processing tomorrow.
+Definitely need to do Medium Problems again.
+Not sure about the Easy ones.